Beniox/atemTally/README.md

 ## Installation
 1. Clone this repository
+2. Rename .env.template to .env and fill in the required value
+3. Run `npm install`
+4. Run `npm run build`
+5. Run `npm run start`

+## Docker
+1. Clone this repository
-2. Set the IP address of your ATEM in the `ATEM_IP` environment variable
+2. Set the required environment variables in the docker-compose.yml file
-3. Run `docker compose up -d` to start the server
+3. Run `docker-compose up -d`

 ## Technologies